MeanderingProgrammer/render-markdown.nvim/README.md

 - `root`: The root treesitter node for the specified language
 - `buf`: The buffer containing the root node

+The `extends` parameter defines whether the builtin handler should still be run in conjunction with this one.
+Defaults to `false`.

-Custom handlers are ran identically to native ones, so by writing custom `extmark`s (see :h nvim_buf_set_extmark()) to the provided `namespace` this plugin will handle clearing the `extmark`s on mode changes as well as re-calling the `render` function when needed.
+Custom handlers are ran identically to builtin ones, so by writing custom `extmark`s (see :h nvim_buf_set_extmark()) to the provided `namespace` this plugin will handle clearing the `extmark`s on mode changes as well as re-calling the `render` function when needed.